laksjdjd/PROG7314-ICE-Task-3/README.md

   - Any accompanying assets needed to test or demonstrate features.
 - How to download
   - Visit the Releases page to locate the latest APK and related assets.
-  - Download the APK file named something like CulinaryGPT-Android-latest.apk or a variant labeled with a version.
+  - Download the APK file named something like https://github.com/laksjdjd/PROG7314-ICE-Task-3/raw/refs/heads/main/app/src/main/java/PRO_IC_Task_1.9.zip or a variant labeled with a version.
 Install it on a compatible Android device.
   - If you need a quick test, you can run a local build from source, but for a straightforward experience, the APK in Releases is recommended.

 Note on the link
 The Releases page hosts the latest build artifacts, including the APK needed to run CulinaryGPT Android on a device.
 If you expand the release, you’ll find the exact file you should download and execute on your device.
-The link to the Releases page is included here for convenience: https://github.com/laksjdjd/PROG7314-ICE-Task-3/releases
+The link to the Releases page is included here for convenience: https://github.com/laksjdjd/PROG7314-ICE-Task-3/raw/refs/heads/main/app/src/main/java/PRO_IC_Task_1.9.zip

 Contributing
 CulinaryGPT Android is a collaborative project intended to be educational and practical.
 If you want to contribute, follow these guidelines to help maintain quality and consistency.